philnash/crotp/README.md

 # CrOTP

 The Crystal One Time Password library.
+Use this to generate HOTP or TOTP codes for two factor authentication.

 [![Build Status](https://travis-ci.org/philnash/crotp.svg?branch=master)](https://travis-ci.org/philnash/crotp)